 The hotel is made entirely of snow and ice, and it features a bar, restaurant, chapel, and an ice suite that sleeps two people.
 ICEHOTEL 365 is located in Jukkasjärvi, a village in Swedish Lapland.

-The village is home to ICEHOTEL, which is the world’s largest hotel made of snow and ice.
+The village is home to ICEHOTEL, the world’s largest hotel made of snow and ice.
 ICEHOTEL was founded in 1989, and since then, it has been rebuilt every year from December to April.

 How do I get to ICEHOTEL Sweden?